HDFGroup/vol-rest/README.md

 TODO: HSDS setup details

 ### III.C.ii.
-Example programs
+Example applications

 The file `test/test_rest_vol.c`, in addition to being the source for the REST VOL plugin test suite, serves double purpose with each test function being an example application in miniature, focused on a particular behavior.
+This application tests a moderate amount of HDF5's public API functionality with the REST VOL plugin and should be a good indicator of whether the REST VOL plugin is working correctly in conjunction with a running HSDS instance.

-In addition to this file, some of the example C programs included with HDF5 distributions have been adapted to work with the REST VOL plugin and are included under the top-level `examples` directory in the REST VOL source root directory.
+In addition to this file, some of the example C applications included with HDF5 distributions have been adapted to work with the REST VOL plugin and are included under the top-level `examples` directory in the REST VOL source root directory.

 Before running any of the examples, an HSDS server must be set up, with the relevant environment variables set (see section III.C.i. for more information).